Blockage of Central Retinal Arteries and Branch Retinal Arteries

 • For giant cell arteritis, corticosteroids

-Lowering the pressure inside the eye by massage or by anterior chamber paracentesis may dislodge a blood clot or embolus and allow it to enter a smaller branch of the vessel, thereby reducing the area of damage to the retina.
+Pressure inside the eye may be lowered by massage or by a procedure called anterior chamber paracentesis (which removes fluid from the eye with a needle).
+Lowering the pressure inside the eye may dislodge a blood clot or embolus and allow it to enter a smaller branch of the vessel, thereby reducing the area of damage to the retina.

 People with suspected giant cell arteritis are given high-dose corticosteroids either by mouth or by vein as soon as possible.